Tue. Feb 24th, 2026

 (L-R) Hilda Harris, Mezzo: Arthur Thompson, Baritone; Rochelle Poffer, Soprano; Everett Lee, Conductor; Benjamin Matthews; Bass: Moises Parker, Tenor; and Carolyn Stanford, Mezzo

-Matthews: Hamburg was my first trip; then on to Berlin, Vienna, and Frankfurt.
+Matthews: Hamburg was my first trip.
+Then I was off to Berlin, Vienna, and Frankfurt.
 I did recitals in those cities.
-Then I have made about 5 trips to Europe since.
-I’ve been to Holland, Sweden and Austria to sing with the Opera Company there.
-And I will go back next year to sing in Sweden again, then to Copenhagen, Milan and Rome.
-Then off to Poland for some recordings.
-Someone now is working on a State Department Tour of Russia for me.
-It seems as though I am on my way.
+I’ve made about 5 trips to Europe since.
+I’ve been to Holland, Sweden and Austria to sing with the national Opera companies.
+I go back next year to sing in Stockholm, Sweden again, then off to Copenhagen, Milan and Rome.
+I’m off to Poland for some studio recordings.
+Someone, now, is working on a State Department Tour of Russia for me.
+It seems as though I’m on my way.

 ROUTES: How did you get interested in opera?

-ROUTES: (Mr. Matthews has a commanding robust voice and bellows forth with such a captivating force that we were entranced by his resonant speaking voice).
-Now tell us about Opera Ebony, Mr. Matthews.
+ROUTES: (Mr. Matthews’s commanding robust voice booms with such a captivating force that we were entranced).
+Now tell us about Opera Ebony.

 Matthews: It’s my pet.
 It’s like my baby.
 It’s like a mother with a bad child.
-It drives me almost crazy, while other times it makes me very happy.
-When there is a production, and we come out of it with great success, and wonderful things are going on stage, things are fine.
-But when it comes to the business of it and actually confronting people and trying to get support, trying to raise money and get foundations to support us, it is extremely difficult and agonizing.
-Because I believe in Opera Ebony. — I don’t believe Opera Ebony was formed.
-Opera Ebony was created — created out of problems.
+At times, it drives me almost crazy.
+While other times it makes me very very happy.
+When there is a production, and we come out of it with great success.
+And wonderful things are going-on on stage.
+Everything is fine.
+But when it comes to the business of it — confronting people and trying to get support; trying to raise money; and trying to get foundations to support us, — it is extremely difficult and agonizing.
+Because I believe in Opera Ebony.
+I don’t believe Opera Ebony was formed.
+Opera Ebony was created.
+Created out of problems.

 ROUTES: What problems in particular are you referring to?